horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 ## Further Reading <a name="reading"></a>

 If you'd like to know more about this topic, there are some sources I'd recommend.
 Many of these sources were heavily referenced in the writing of this post.
-I found it very interesting that all of these are available on www.libgen.is for free, with the exception of the ones which are already available for free in the links provided.
-Downloading those texts at www.libgen.is would be copyright infringement in the US.
-[According to Wikipedia][5],
+I found it very interesting that all of the books are available on www.libgen.is for free, with the exception of the ones which are already available for free in the links provided, and the papers can all be found on sci-hub.tw.
+Downloading those texts from those sites would be civil copyright infringement in the US.
+However, it could be criminal copyright infringement under these circumstances, [according to Wikipedia][5]:

 "An individual may be liable if the infringement was committed: (B) by the reproduction or distribution, including by electronic means, during any 180-day period, of 1 or more copies or phonorecords of 1 or more copyrighted works, which have a total retail value of more than $1,000; or (C) by the distribution of a work being prepared for commercial distribution, by making it available on a computer network accessible to members of the public, if such person knew or should have known that the work was intended for commercial distribution."

-So don't do that.
-Anyways, just food for thought.
-If you like an author, it's important to support them with your money.
+I mention this as a somber reflection on the state of academic media.
+Every aspiring academic should feel the ethical burden of knowing everything is available for free.
+Your purchases are now cursed to be deliberate consent to the state of the media industry as well as explicit support of the authors.

+All that being said: if you like an author, buy their books.

 On the history of this mathematical era (great mathematical references):